Virtual conference organised by the University of Birmingham

 Any problems logging into the Whova platform for the conference please contact the helpdesk here:

 The UK Cognitive Linguistics Conference is an important event for research on language and cognition.
 It presents an exciting opportunity for us to learn about each other’s research, and to connect and network with like-minded scholars.
 Not wanting to miss this opportunity, we have decided to go virtual in response to the global health crisis.
 We hope that our “UKCLC 2023 Virtual” conference will be just as exciting and intellectually inspiring as the physical conference we planned.

 Together with the UK Cognitive Linguistics Association and our fabulous events management team, the University of Birmingham Organising Committee have been working hard to make the transition to a virtual conference possible.
-In this “FAQ” — inspired by a similar one by the RaAM conference— we hope to answer most of the questions you may have at this stage.
+In this “FAQ” — inspired by a similar one by — we hope to answer most of the questions you may have at this stage.